bisakhmondal/blog.bisakh/data/blog/gsoc-chromium-2021.md

 ---

 The planned GSoC milestones have been achieved with the aforelisted CLs.
 Out of curiosity, I spent some time implementing `DeviceRebootOnShutdown` policy tests and migrating Wilco DTC remote tests to local in tast with the required changes.
+I would like to continue contributing to tast on this migration process from autotest.

 🚧 [CL:3080647](https://chromium-review.googlesource.com/c/chromiumos/platform/tast-tests/+/3080647) : **Reboot on Shutdown Remote Policy Tests**.
 If enabled, the policy replaces all shutdown buttons in the UI with restart buttons.